 Unrailed!

-While I’m out here confessing, I am not skilled enough to keep up with Unrailed!, yet it has such a unique hook that I don’t regret buying it even if I’ll never ever see the end.
+While I’m out here confessing, I am not skilled enough to keep up with Unrailed!, yet it has such a unique hook that I don’t regret buying it, even if I’ll never see the end.
+That sums up my experience with a lot of games, honestly.

-The idea is to strategically clear out trees and rocks (and other junk) to carve a zig-zagging path forward for a relentless train, laying pieces of track in front of it every step of the way until it pulls into the station.
-That’s how it’s supposed to go.
-But like any good co-op game, players’ slip-ups lead to frantic situations.
-And there are also upgrades to argue about!
+The idea is to strategically clear trees, rocks, and other debris to carve a zig-zagging path forward for a relentless train, laying down stretches of track in front of it every step until it reaches the station.
+That’s how it’s supposed to go, anyway.
+But like any good co-op game, players’ slip-ups lead to frantic situations where you only have a few seconds to clear a path for the train before it, and your dreams of a timely arrival, go off the rails.

 PixelJunk Eden 2